jitaishik/price_of_context/Defenses/README.md

 # Defenses

 Scripts that build *defended* (anonymized/perturbed) versions of the Eeyore profile data, and a post-hoc defense applied directly to already-generated sessions.
-Run the algorithm scripts below from the repository root (they default to reading `eeyore-data.parquet` relative to the current directory).
+Run the algorithm scripts below from the repository root. `generalize_profiles.py` and `create_eeyore_dp_simple.py` default to reading `eeyore-data.parquet`/`valid_indices.json` from the current directory; `create_eeyore_dp_mix_iter.py` instead defaults to `../eeyore-data.parquet`/`../valid_indices.json` (one level up), so pass `--input`/`--valid-idx` explicitly when running it from the repository root, as in the example below.

 ## Defense Algorithms